jdav892/nbascripts/README.md

 ## Lessons Learned:

-I'm not sure if it's a result of the explosion of bots, however the html that some web apps produce are fairly difficult to reason about, which greatly improved my understanding of html and its document model truly being a tree.
-Learning to use docker to schedule and automate a part of the workflow felt like a rewarding skill to have picked up.
+I'm not sure if it's a result of the explosion of bots, however the html that some web apps produce is fairly difficult to reason about, which greatly improved my understanding of html and its document model truly being a tree.
+Learning to use docker to schedule and automate a part of the workflow felt like a rewarding skill to have picked up as well.